ReactPoland/React-Convention-Book/005 Redux_client_app_setup.md

 In that book you will learn whole sturcture where to make API calls so if you will follow the book, then you don't have worry too much of that principle in Redux.

 ### The Reducer function
 Reducer from Redux can be compared to Single Store from Facebook's FLUX.
-Important is that a Reducer always take a previous state and returns a new reference to new object (with use of Object.assign and other like that) so we can have immutable JS that helps us build more predictable state of our application in comparision to older's FLUX implementations.
+Important is that a Reducer always take a previous state and returns a new reference to a new object (with use of Object.assign and other like that) so we can have immutable JS that helps us build more predictable state of our application in comparision to older's FLUX implementations that are mutating variables in the store.

 This creating a new references is optimized because redux does use old references to values from reducers that didn't change.
 That causes that even if each action is creating a whole new object via reducer, then non-changes values has a previous reference in the memory so we don't overuse the computation power of the machine.
 Everything is fast.